Quaqqer/nekontrol/README.md

 - Automatically downloads sample input and output
 - Discovers local sample input and output
 - Compiles your source code and runs it with local and sample input and output
-- Ignores lines starting with "dbg" or "debug" (case insensitive) when comparing with answer output.
-If debug lines are discovered then you are notified in the output.
+- Ignores debug messages - ignores lines starting with "dbg" or "debug" and inline messages "(dbg...)" and "(debug...)".
+If debug lines are discovered then you are notified in the output so that you don't submit something that is incorrect.

 The current supported languages are: